dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 10.md

 # This document lists known breaking changes in Roslyn after .NET 9 all the way to .NET 10.

-## Diagnostics now reported for improper use of pattern-based disposal method in `foreach`
+## Diagnostics now reported for pattern-based disposal method in `foreach`

 ***Introduced in Visual Studio 2022 version 17.13***